Klipper3d/klipper/docs/Config_Reference.md

 #   not obtained in the given number of retries then an error is
 #   reported.
 The default is zero which causes an error to be reported
 #   on the first sample that exceeds samples_tolerance.
+#samples_trunc_count: 0
+#   Setting this to a non-zero value effectively enables a 'truncated mean' algorithm
+#   which removes 'samples_trunc_count' number of highest and lowest probe values
+#   before taking an average.
+The number which are removed is specified by this configruation value.
+#   This averaging option gives the best of both worlds between the median and the mean (average)
+#   since it is resistant to outliers but still averages the remaining results.
+#   This option is useful when you are taking 5 or more samples (using a
+#   samples_trunc_count of 2 for example).
+#   Note that if this option is configured such that there is less than 3 samples remaining
+#   after removing the truncated samples (i.e. samples_trunc_count) then this is considered a
+#   configuration error since this is the same as simply taking a median.
 #activate_gcode:
 #   A list of G-Code commands to execute prior to each probe attempt.
 #   See docs/Command_Templates.md for G-Code format.
 This may be